jstrieb/groupme-archiver/README.md

 ## TODO

 - Support plaintext and CSV message export
-- Allow for only downloading media and messages within a date range
+- Allow for downloading media and messages within a specific date range and support for updating existing archives
 - Support listing more than 499 groups
+- Add icon, description, and other metadata
+- Build versions for various operating systems and updated versions of Java/JavaFX